Amazon: marketplace guide

 Order extra data items

 When an order is imported to ChannelEngine, ChannelEngine also fetches extra data items related to the order itself – or to order lines.
-This extra data is specific to this channel.
+This extra data is specific to this marketplace.
 An explanation of each can be found below:

 Order extra data